NorinMp143/TextCap-Py/README.md

 Welcome To TextCap-Py
 -----------------------
-My TextCap project is about simple text captcha system interface.
+My TextCap-Py project is about simple text captcha system interface.

 Some Important Conditions are here...........
 -----------------------